St. Martin's Episcopal Church (Houston): History

 George Carey presided the confirmation services on 10 May 2015.

-The funeral of Gene Cernan, the last astronaut to walk on the moon, was held in the church in January 2017.
-On 5 February 2017, Lady Gaga attended Mass, during which she listened to a sermon and received Holy Communion from Sarah Condon, at St. Martin's Episcopal Church prior to her performance at the Super Bowl LI.
+The funeral of Gene Cernan, the last astronaut to walk on the Moon, was held in the church in January 2017.
+On 5 February 2017, Lady Gaga attended Mass, during which she listened to a sermon and received Holy Communion from the Rev. Sarah Condon at St. Martin's Episcopal Church, prior to her performance at the Super Bowl LI.

 The funerals for former president George H. W. Bush and his wife Barbara Bush were both held at the church, Barbara Bush's on April 21, 2018 and George H. W. Bush's on December 6, 2018.